Exponents of some one-dimensional Gauss-Manin cohomologies: Abstract

 \section{Abstract}

-In this paper we provide a characterization of the exponents of one-dimensional direct images of a structure sheaf by a rational function, related to the vanishing of the cohomologies of certain Koszul complex associated with such a morphism.
+In this paper we provide a purely algebraic characterization of the exponents of one-dimensio\-nal direct images of a structure sheaf by a rational function, related to the vanishing of the cohomologies of a certain Koszul complex associated with such a morphism.
 This can be extended to a more general family of Gauss-Manin systems.
-As an application, we calculate a set of possible exponents of the Gauss-Manin cohomology of some arrangements of hyperplanes in general position with multiplicities, relevant to Dwork families.
+As an application, we calculate a set of possible exponents of the Gauss-Manin cohomology of some arrangements of hyperplanes with multiplicities, relevant to Dwork families and mirror symmetry.